kubernetes-sigs/external-dns/docs/tutorials/nginx-ingress.md

         - --txt-owner-id=my-identifier
 ```

-Use `dry-run=true` if you want to be extra careful on the first run.
+Use `--dry-run` if you want to be extra careful on the first run.
 Note, that you will not see any records created when you are running in dry-run mode.
 You can, however, inspect the logs and watch what would have been done.

 ## Deploy a sample application